mgba-emu/mgba/README.md

 	/home/<User>/mgba

 Then, open up a terminal and navigate to the `mgba` root directory.

+Otherwise, if you are on *nix systems, you may continue from here onwards.

 To use a Docker image to build mGBA, simply run the following command while in the root of an mGBA checkout: